Skip to main content

 What makes a good AI prompt for business use?

-A good business AI prompt has four components: role (who you want the AI to act as), context (the specific situation or background), task (exactly what you want produced), and format (how you want the output structured).
-Prompts that include all four components produce outputs rated significantly more useful than one-line prompts.
-The most common failure is giving the AI a task without context — it produces generic output because it has no basis for anything specific.
+A good business AI prompt has five parts: context (your situation), role (who the AI should be), task (exactly what you want), format (how it's structured), and examples (samples of your voice).
+Prompts with all five parts produce outputs Anthropic's 2025 research rated 3x more useful than one-line prompts.
+The most common failure is giving the AI a task without context, which produces generic output.

-Prompt engineering is the practice of writing instructions for AI systems to produce more useful, accurate, and relevant outputs.
-For business owners, it means knowing how to give AI tools the context, role, task, and format instructions that produce outputs you can actually use — rather than generic text that requires heavy editing.
-You don't need a technical background to apply prompt engineering principles effectively.
+Prompt engineering is writing instructions for AI systems to produce accurate, relevant outputs.
+For business owners, it means giving ChatGPT or Claude the context, role, task, and format instructions that produce usable results rather than generic text.
+You don't need a technical background.
+The core skill is being specific about what you want and who the output is for.

 How do I get ChatGPT to write in my brand voice?

-To get ChatGPT or Claude to write in your brand voice, provide three elements: a description of your voice ('direct, warm, no jargon'), two or three examples of existing writing that represent the voice well, and an explicit instruction to match the style.
-The AI will pattern-match to your examples far more accurately than it responds to abstract descriptions like 'professional' or 'friendly.'
-Share actual sentences from your website, emails, or previous content as the reference.
+Provide three things: a description of your voice (direct, warm, no jargon), two or three samples of existing writing that represent it, and an explicit instruction to match the style.
+The AI pattern-matches to your examples far more accurately than abstract words like professional or friendly.
+Share actual sentences from your website, emails, or past content as the reference.

-Can I save AI prompts I use regularly so I don't have to rewrite them?
+Should I save AI prompts I use regularly?

-Yes — and you should.
-Save your best-performing prompts in a shared document or note.
-Claude's Projects feature (see our [Claude for business review](/blog/claude-for-business-review) for how this works in practice) and ChatGPT's custom instructions allow you to set persistent context (your role, your company, your voice) that applies to every conversation without re-entering it.
-For prompts you use repeatedly — weekly report summaries, client email drafts, meeting agendas — a prompt library shared across your team ensures consistent quality and saves time.
+Yes.
+Save your best-performing prompts in a shared doc or Notion page.
+Claude's Projects feature and ChatGPT's custom instructions let you set persistent context (your role, company, voice) that applies to every conversation automatically.
+For weekly reports, client emails, or meeting prep, a shared prompt library saves 5-10 hours per week across a small team.

 Ready to Automate Your Biggest Time Sink?